ICE9-Robotics/ROS-for-Steam-Deck-OLED/README.md

 ```

 You can download a newer version, if it is available, by updating the `pkgver` parameter in [pkgbuild_foxglove](files/pkgbuild_foxglove) and rename the file to `PKGBUILD`, followed by running the `makepkg -si` command within the same directory of the file.

+## Troubleshooting
+1. USB ports on your dock/hub stop working:
+   - Keep your dock/hub plugged in while Steam deck is powered on.
+   - Hold `volume -` button and `...` button at the same time for 5-8 seconds until you hear a beep
+   - Unplug and replug in your dock/hub, your USB device should work now.